 - Create elements of surprise -of course itemise all the necessary details such as venue, accommodation, catering, transport etc so that you clearly meet the brief – but always add things about your destination that they won’t have heard before- that way you will stick in their mind.

 - Focus on who the delegates are – what age range are they?
 What mix of male and female is there likely to be? what are their interests?
 How sporty are they?
 How well travelled are they and where have they visited before?
 In their field what ‘left brain right brain ‘ combination do they tend to have?
 This can guide you as to what to include e.g. many ‘geeks/nerds’ are musical and providing opportunities for them to jam and create their own entertainment goes down well -this is inexpensive to arrange and doesn’t involve a major concert being on in your town.

 - Promote your intellectual capital – the academics, medical experts and prominent surgeons, industry gurus and others from your town, city and region that everyone in their field is keen to meet.
 State of the art factories, centres of excellence and leading areas of research and development are particularly popular.
 Even if you do not have major universities there will be more opportunities to promote your destination than you think.
-For example off the coast of West Wales they are pioneering UAVs (unmanned aerial vehicles -drones to you and me) and getting to meet the people leading development is a great opportunity.
+For example off the coast of West Wales they are pioneering UAVs which are Drones with cameras (unmanned aerial vehicles -drones to you and me) and getting to meet the people leading development is a great opportunity.